rahji/wordsearch-cli/README.md

 go install github.com/rahji/wordsearch-cli@latest
 ```

-If anyone is interested, I can create Releases so you can just download it for your computer.
+If anyone is interested, I can create Releases, so you can just download it for your computer.
 I don't expect anyone to
-use this one though - I will make something more user-friendly.
+use this one though.
+It's really just a totally-working demo.

 ## Background